scmacdon/AWSTracker/Readme.md

 ![AWS Tracking Application](images/track2.png)

-A user can retrive either active or archive items by clicking the **Get Data** button.
+A user can retrieve either *active* or *archive* items by clicking the **Get Data** button.
 A data set is retrieved from an AWS RDS database and displayed in the web application, as shown in this illustration.

 ![AWS Tracking Application](images/track4.png)